-- responds to the ideological challenge we face from terrorism and aspects of extremism, and the threat we face from those who promote these views - provides practical help to prevent people from being drawn into terrorism and ensure they are given appropriate advice and support - works with a wide range of sectors (including education, criminal justice, faith, charities, online and health)\ different faiths and beliefs.
+- responds to the ideological challenge we face from terrorism and aspects of extremism, and the threat we face from those who promote these views - provides practical help to prevent people from being drawn into terrorism and ensure they are given appropriate advice and support - works with a wide range of sectors (including education, criminal justice, faith, charities, online and health)\

+As part of our safeguarding ethos we encourage pupils to respect the fundamental British values of democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.
 We ensure that partisan political views are not promoted in the teaching of any subject in the school and where political issues are brought to the attention of the pupils, reasonably practicable steps have been taken to offer a balanced presentation of opposing views to pupils.
+Radicalisation is defined as the act or process of making a person more radical or favouring of extreme or fundamental changes in political, economic or social conditions, institutions or habits of the mind.